bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 folder)

 .. note::
-  More network features and configurations are available, see the nic_nmcli role readme file for more information.
+  More network features and configurations are available, see the **nic** role readme file for more information.

 Other nodes